Invisible Life: Plot

-Raymond Winston Tyler Jr, is a sexy green eyed black man in a white dominated workplace.
-As a lawyer he knows the good things in life, but what obstacles did it take to get there.

-Brought up in Birmingham, Alabama.
-The story starts in the 1980s: he's in his senior year at the University of Alabama, he has the perfect life.
-He's popular and dating the only black cheerleader on campus, Sela.
-Things change when fate introduces him to star football player Kelvin Ellis.
-After a long drive together in which the two go to retrieve some beer, Kelvin reveals that he is bisexual and asks if Raymond is open to new things.
+Raymond Winston Tyler Jr. is an African American lawyer in a white-dominated workplace.
+The story starts in the 1980s.
+A popular senior at the University of Alabama, Raymond is dating the only black cheerleader on campus, Sela.
+Things change when he meets star football player Kelvin Ellis.
+Kelvin reveals that he is bisexual and asks if Raymond is open to new things.
 Raymond retreats but soon finds himself in a forced kiss with Kelvin.
-They then proceed to have sex in his dorm room.
-Kelvin assures him that after one time with a man won't make him gay.
-In good time; Raymond finds himself continuing this relationship with Kelvin, and Sela until Kelvin insist that he live a heterosexual life, and they part ways.
-After graduating with his undergraduate degree he decides to pursue his grad years at Columbia University and parts ways with Sela.
+They then have sex in his dorm room.
+Kelvin assures him that one time with a man won't make him gay.
+Raymond continues this relationship with Kelvin until Kelvin insist that he live a heterosexual life, and they part ways.
+After graduating with his undergraduate degree, he decides to pursue his grad years at Columbia University and parts ways with Sela.

-Years in the future.
-Raymond is still in the closet, or living an invisible life as he calls it.
-His life consist of his friends JJ (a one-night stand in his past), and Kyle an openly gay man that Raymond deems his best friend.
-The story starts with a usual pastime in which Kyle and Raymond converse at gay bars and then meet up with JJ for dinner.
-Kyle, the more promiscuous of the two, picks up a man and also introduces a man which Raymond finds quite attractive.
-They finally meet again, to the point of going to Raymond's house.
-The man is at first an enigma.
-He soon reveals himself as Quinn Mathis.
+Years in the future, Raymond is still in the closet, or living an invisible life, as he calls it.
+His life consist of his friends JJ (a former one-night stand) and Kyle, Raymond's openly gay best friend.
+Kyle and Raymond converse at gay bars and then meet up with JJ for dinner.
+Kyle picks up a man and also introduces a man whom Raymond finds attractive.
+They meet again and go to Raymond's house.
+The man reveals himself as Quinn Mathis.
 They begin to have a sexual and indoor relationship, until Raymond finds a wedding ring in his bed.
 Quinn reveals that he is married but at the point of divorce.
-Raymond unsure complies.
-During a regular visit to Kyle's apartment he finds a muscular grey eyed man caressing him.
-Raymond at the time confused but knows he looks familiar.
-He goes home to watch ESPN to find that it is no other than Mr. John Basil Henderson, football player for the Warriors.
-Quinn assures him that a lot of athletes fool around (Quinn was college baller who had his first experience with a man).
+Raymond, unsure, complies.
+During a regular visit to Kyle's apartment, he finds a muscular caressing him.
+Raymond is confused but knows he looks familiar.
+He goes home to watch ESPN to find that it is John Basil Henderson, football player for the Warriors.
+Quinn assures him that many athletes fool around.